Randolph Health Updates

 An Update on Our Journey to Secure Randolph County’s Health Care Future

-Provide important services that are currently offered at Randolph Health, including labor and delivery, emergency care, inpatient services, outpatient services, imaging, surgical care, home
+- Provide important services that are currently offered at Randolph Health, including labor and delivery, emergency care, inpatient services, outpatient services, imaging, surgical care, home

-Provide a smooth transition to help ensure patients continue to experience the same great care from the same providers and caregivers they have today.
+- Provide a smooth transition to help ensure patients continue to experience the same great care from the same providers and caregivers they have today.

-Protect jobs and continue to invest in the development of our employees and providers.
+- Protect jobs and continue to invest in the development of our employees and providers.
 All current Randolph Health employees and employed physicians would be offered the opportunity to be employed by the new organization.

-Throughout this extended journey, we have also been working closely with the leaders of Randolph County and the City of Asheboro to help secure the future of the hospital.
+Randolph Health has also been working closely with the leaders of Randolph County and the City of Asheboro to help secure the future of the hospital.
 This work is particularly important because of Randolph County’s opportunity to access funds through the Rural Health Care Stabilization Act (RHCSA).
 The RHCSA establishes a dedicated fund for eligible financially distressed hospitals to transition to sustainable, efficient and appropriately sized health care service models.